-Today we are going to talk about how you can protect your blockchain assets and avoid being scammed.
+Today we are going to talk about how you can protect your Crypto & NFT to avoid being scammed.
 Losing your holdings might be a disastrous thing to happen and all holders and crypto gamers should be extra careful with their wallets and their computer security.

 Let’s begin by saying that hacking/scamming has become sophisticated these days, the hacker will do whatever he can to get remote access to your computer, therefore your private keys and all sensitive data.